samuelvurity/samuelvurity/README.md

 # **Hi, I'm Samuel 👋**

-I’m a **data engineer and machine learning enthusiast** with a passion for **building scalable data solutions, optimizing workflows, and leveraging AI-driven insights**.
-I enjoy working at the **intersection of data, technology, and business**, creating systems that turn raw data into actionable intelligence.
+I'm a **Master’s candidate in Computer Science & Mathematics** with a passion for **building scalable data solutions, optimizing workflows, and leveraging AI-driven insights**.
+I enjoy working at the intersection of **data, technology, and business**, developing systems that turn raw information into **actionable intelligence**.

 ---